agrippaharfleur/grist-custom-widgets/batch-emailing/README.md

 ## Installation

-### Option 1: Direct Repository Link (Recommended)
-1. Create a new custom URL widget in your Grist document
-2. Use this repository URL as the widget source : https://github.com/agrippaharfleur/grist-custom-widgets/blob/main/batch-emailing/index.html
-3. Configure the widget to connect to your table columns

-### Option 2: Manual Installation
 1. Create a new custom widget in your Grist document using the Custom Widget Builder
 2. Copy the HTML content and paste it into the widget
 3. Copy the CSS from `style.css` and add it in a `<style> </style>` section in the HTML